Knowledge graphSettings

 1. Token Bucket

-A bucket is refilled at a constant rate.
-Each request consumes one token.
+A bucket is refilled at a constant rate, and each request consumes one token.

 Advantages